makrai/notes/rabanser1711-tensor-decomp.md

 ### 4.1.2 Alternating Least Squares (ALS) Algorithm.
 An other way
 * the work-horse of modern tensor decomposition approaches
-* idea ... is to fix all factor matrices except for one in order to optimize
+* idea is to fix all factor matrices except for one in order to optimize
 * stopping criterion
-* requires the rank ... as an argument [38]
+* requires the rank as an argument [38]
 * cons
   * might take several steps to converge and
   * might also not converge to a global optimum

 ### 4.1.3 Tensor Power Method
-* [for] the special case of all identical factor matrices and if the `a_r`s are all orthogonal
+* for the special case of all identical factor matrices and if the `a_r`s are all orthogonal

 ### 4.1.4 Uniqueness

-* Kruskal rank [of a matrix M] corresponds to the maximum number k such that any k columns are linearly
+* Kruskal rank of a matrix M corresponds to the maximum number k such that any k columns are linearly

 ### 4.1.5 Tensor Rank Peculiarities
-* to determine the rank of a tensor ... the problem is NP-hard [12]
+* to determine the rank of a tensor the problem is NP-hard [12]
-* [there are tensors that] can be approximated arbitrarily well by a lower-rank factorization[,] called degenerate
+* there are tensors that can be approximated arbitrarily well by a lower-rank factorization, called degenerate

 ## 4.2 Tucker Decomposition